ikigailabs-io/ikigai/README.md

 The Ikigai Python library provides access to
 [Ikigai's Platform API](https://docs.ikigailabs.io/api/platform-api)
-from applications written in the Python language.
+for applications written in the Python language.

 Ikigai enables you to build artificial intelligence apps, or AI apps, that support business intelligence, machine learning and operational actions.